 The past, present and future of onboard connectivity

-If you’re one of those busy people who somehow manages to fit 30 hours of living into every 24, you’ll appreciate that being out of touch with emails, cell phone calls and internet browsing for hours at a time during a flight can be a serious setback.
-For executives who need to pull off a deal or divert a crisis, being out of touch while in transit can be costly.
-Thankfully, recent changes in aviation technology and onboard systems mean you no longer have to disconnect your devices while in the air.
+If you’re one of those busy people who somehow manages to fit 30 hours of living into every 24, then you’ll appreciate that being out of touch with emails, cell phone calls and internet browsing for hours at a time while flying can be a serious setback.
+Thankfully, this might be something of the past.

 The dark side of the moon

 Airplane manufacturer Boeing began to experiment with inflight connectivity in the early 2000s.
 The Connexion By Boeing service was designed to deliver inflight broadband to commercial airlines and private jets, but by 2006 the project was shelved due to limited technology, costs and weight issues (hardware weighing 1,000lbs would have had to be installed on an aircraft, resulting in drag and weight gain that would cause operational costs to skyrocket.

 Aviation technology has come a long way since Boeing’s original failed attempts at in-flight connectivity.
 Today, a number of commercial airlines and private jet charter companies use in-cabin Wi-Fi systems and inflight internet provided either through a satellite or air-to-ground network.
 For example, the Airbus A380 can provide data communication via a satellite system that allows travelers to connect to the internet from individual IFE (in-flight entertainment) units or their laptops with inflight Wi-Fi access.